Toilets for camping – how to poo when there’s no loo

 We all have to go at some point and holding it in is not a comfortable option.
 So in the absence of a usable dunny, how do you poo when there’s no loo?
 Well, I’m going to show you …um … I mean tell you.

-The different toilets for camping
+The different types of toilets for camping

 Chemical toilets for camping